JianingFang/LCSPP_Scientific_Data/README.md

-# LCSIF: A long-term reconstruction of spatially contiguous solar-induced fluorescence proxy from surface reflectance over 1982-2022
+# A long-term reconstruction of a global photosynthesis proxy from surface reflectance over 1982-2023

 ## Overview
 This repository contains the code and models used in the study titled **"A long-term reconstruction of spatially contiguous solar-induced fluorescence proxy from surface reflectance over 1982-2022"**.
 The goal of this project is to extend a proxy of satellite-observed solar-induced chlorophyll fluorescence (SIF) back to 1982, using a combination of Advanced Very High-Resolution Radiometer (AVHRR) and MODerate-resolution Imaging Spectroradiometer (MODIS) surface reflectance data.